smartdevicelink/sdl_evolution/proposals/0119-SDL-passenger-mode.md

             "LockScreenDismissalWarning":
                 "languages": {
                     "en-us": {
-                        "textBody": "Swipe up to dismiss, acknowledging that you are not the driver" },
+                        "textBody": "Swipe down to dismiss, acknowledging that you are not the driver" },
                     ...
                 }